HomeMy WebLinkAbout1935-07-23 567

 of treatment given to persons exposed to rabies.
 The County

-reimburses the Town in an amount not to exceed $50. per per-
+reimburses the Town in an amount not to exceed $50. per per- Dr. Hard-

-Dr. Hardcastle had not listed his calls but had merely
+Dr. Hardcastle had not listed his calls but had merely Vaccine

-taken the total amount allowable, deducted the charge of
+taken the total amount allowable, deducted the charge of Treatment

 $7.50 for the vaccine and billed the balance.
+Bills.

-The Board felt that Dr. Hardcastle's bills should be
+The Board felt that Dr. Hardcastle 's bills should be

 more explicit, and the Chairman stated that he would talk

-with the Doctor and settle the mattev.
+with the Doctor and settle the matter.

 Mr. and Mrs. Thomas Brown of 450 Waltham Street appear-

-ed before the.
-Board with reference to the Board's refusal to
+ed before the Board with reference to the Board's refusal to

 grant them a permit to keep pigeons.
 Mr. Brown informed